ckadelka/CRFE/README.md

 ----

 ## Download / Installation
 A working Python distribution and the program `crfe.py` are required to use CRFE.
-The program has been developed and tested extensively under Python 2.7 and Python 3.4 but should work for Python 2.6+.
-It requires the packages, `sys`, `math`, `random`, `os`, `datetime`, `csv`, `cPickle` (Python 2.x) / `pickle` (Python 3), `optparse`.
+The program has been developed and tested extensively under Python 3.10 but should work with lower Python 3.x versions as well.
+It requires the packages, `sys`, `math`, `random`, `os`, `datetime`, `time`, `numpy`, `scipy`, `pandas`, `pickle`, and `optparse`.
 The correct setup can be tested by executing the example below and comparing the output to the provided output.

 ### An's annotation preparation script